-Financial income consists mainly of dividends received from subsidiaries amounting to €35,982,000 as well as interest and net income from sales of mutual funds and term deposits for €898,000.

-Financial expenses consisted mainly of interest on the cash pool between NEURONES and some of its subsidiaries amounting to €485,000.
+Financial income is primarily made up of interest and net proceeds from the disposal of mutual funds and term deposits representing €4,849,000.
+Financial expenses are primarily made up of interest on the cash pool between NEURONES and some of its subsidiaries, amounting to €5,150,000.